Quentin Collins: Quentin II

 Quentin felt hopeless and contemplated suicide as the only way out.
-But Magda, having discovered that she had not only cursed Quentin, but also her sister Jenny's children for all eternity, decided to try to help find a cure for Quentin.
+But Magda, having discovered that she had cursed not only Quentin but also all his first-born male descendants — including her sister Jenny's children and their progeny, of whose existence she had been unaware — for all eternity, decided to try to help find a cure for Quentin.
 Magda had heard of a magical hand possessed by a gypsy tribe controlled by King Johnny Romano (Paul Michael).
 Magda went away to find the magical hand of Count Andreas Petofi (Thayer Davis) and stole it.
-She returned to Collinwood, with the hand, in hopes of lifting the werewolf curse from Quentin and his first-born male descendants.
+She returned to Collinwood with the hand, in hopes of lifting the werewolf curse from Quentin and his first-born male descendants.
 However, the hand's powers were uncontrollable, and it did as it pleased.

-Then the powerful warlock Count Petofi, and his servant Aristede (Michael Stroka) arrived in Collinsport, looking for his all-powerful hand.
+Then the powerful warlock Count Petofi and his servant Aristede (Michael Stroka) arrived in Collinsport, looking for his all-powerful hand.
 After causing much trouble for the Collins family by possessing Jamison with his own spirit, Petofi pressured Barnabas and Quentin to yield the magical hand.
-Barnabas and Quentin felt compelled to do so or risk Jamison dying, and with him the entire future of the Collins family.
+Barnabas and Quentin felt compelled to do so or risk Jamison's dying, and with him the entire future of the Collins family.
+(Jamison was destined to become the father of Elizabeth Collins Stoddard and Roger Collins.)
 So they gave Petofi back his hand.

 Reverend Gregory Trask had become suspicious of Quentin and his strange behavior.
-He discovered Quentin with chains in his room, and Quentin confessed that he was the werewolf, and wanted to be killed.
-Trask, wanting to make sure Quentin was the werewolf, took him to a cell in the basement, and waited for the moon.
-Yet, Quentin didn't change that night.
-Upon arriving back at his room, he met Count Petofi, who showed Quentin his portrait, and that it had changed into the werewolf instead of him.
-Petofi said he would expect the debt of curing Quentin to be paid at some point in the future.
+He discovered Quentin with chains in his room, and Quentin confessed that he was the werewolf and wanted to be killed.
+Trask, wanting to make sure Quentin was the werewolf, took him to a cell in the basement of the Old House and waited for the moon to rise.
+Yet Quentin did not change that night, and Trask had no choice but to release him.
+Upon arriving back at his room, he met Count Petofi, who showed Quentin his portrait, and that the image of him had changed into the werewolf instead of Quentin himself.
+Petofi said he would expect the debt of "curing" Quentin to be paid at some point in the future.

-Not only did the portrait cure Quentin of lycanthropy, but he was also rendered immortal due to the efforts of the artist Charles Delaware Tate (Roger Davis), whose powers were a gift of Count Petofi.
-In a pastiche of Oscar Wilde's The Picture of Dorian Gray, at the request of Count Petofi, Tate painted a portrait of Quentin Collins.
-So long as the portrait remained intact, Quentin would remain forever young, and the portrait would change into the werewolf instead of Quentin himself.
+Not only did the portrait cure Quentin of lycanthropy, but he was also rendered immortal because of the portrait.
+The artist, Charles Delaware Tate (Roger Davis), had used powers given to him by Count Petofi.
+In a pastiche of Oscar Wilde's The Picture of Dorian Gray, as long as the portrait remained intact, Quentin would remain forever young and free of the werewolf curse.